ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 the term "mobject" to refer to the class of shapes that can be displayed on screen, as it is more general.

-.. note:: Any object that can be displayed on screen is a ``mobject``, even if
+.. note:: Any object that can be displayed on the screen is a ``mobject``, even if
           it is not necessarily *mathematical* in nature.

 .. tip:: To see examples of classes derived from :class:`.Mobject`, see the